Autodesk/biomolecular-design-database/README.md

 # Biomolecular Design Database
 <br/>
-The Biomolecular Design Database Project is to create a web application that allows users to share, search and use nucleic acid nanotechnology designs.
+The Biomolecular Design Database Project is a web application that allows users to share, search and use nucleic acid nanotechnology designs.
 This includes DNA Origami, RNA Origami, DNA Bricks and many other types of systems.

 ## Contributors
 <br />